pramodhgopal/5301-Final-Project/README.md

-# Final project for DTSA 5301 - Data Science as a Field (U. Colorado Boulder)
+# NYPD Shooting Incident Data Analysis

 This document contains a brief analysis of the data from the NYPD Shooting Incident Data (Historic) from the catalog.data.gov website.